mwalughabura/CommentAuth/README.md

 CommentAuth

-create an command line based app that lets users create an account and log in. a user can add and edit their comment. a moderator can add a comment.
+create a command line based app that lets users create an account and log in. a user can add and edit their comment. a moderator can add a comment.
 Also edit their own comments and finally delete any comment. an admin can edit any comment and delete any comment.